jakedgrant/TokCleaner/PRIVACY.md

 The extension requests the following permissions:

-- **Access to tiktok.com domains**: Required to detect and process TikTok URLs
+- **Access to social media domains**: Required to detect and process social media URLs
 - **declarativeNetRequestWithHostAccess**: Required to modify URLs before they load

-These permissions are used solely for the purpose of removing query parameters from TikTok URLs.
+These permissions are used solely for the purpose of removing query parameters from social media URLs.

 ## Third-Party Data Sharing